 For example, we can run 20 comprehension tests in a week iterating on a value proposition.
 But one good concierge test might generate one critical piece of information about which features to build.

 Dan suggests that focussing on learning velocity can be more productive.
-Truthfully, that metric is just as gamable.
+Truthfully, that innovation metric is just as gamable.

 The number of learnings itself is not important.
 It’s whether those learnings validate or invalidate a critical element of the business model.